Featured CMMS

 CMMS Definition

 Initially, it catered mostly to manufacturing, petrochemical, power generation, and construction companies in the industrial sector.
-As buildings and stores grew in the following years, the old industrial CMMS was updated to manage them as well.
+As buildings and stores grew in the following years, the old industrial maintenance system was updated to manage them as well.

-The CMMS, also known as CAFM (Computer-Aided Facility Management) software, was initially designed to focus solely on reactive maintenance.
-It is a central place to store data on assets, work orders, maintenance schedules, inventory, and performance metrics.
+The CMMS was initially designed to focus solely on reactive maintenance.
+It is a central place for maintenance teams to store data on assets, work orders, maintenance schedules, inventory, and performance metrics.

 For the most part, maintenance planners, schedulers, and technicians use the CMMS software to manage maintenance operations.